 Here’s a look at some dog food trends and diets that are currently popular.
-Maybe this overview will help you make some decisions.
+Maybe this overview will help you make some decisions on which is the best diet for your beloved pooch.

 The “grain-inclusive” diet